-The following table sets forth the names, ages (as of February 11, 2019) and positions of Quad's executive officers.
+The following table sets forth the names, ages (as of January 31, 2020) and positions of Quad's executive officers.

-Name Age Position J. Joel Quadracci 50 Chairman, President and Chief Executive Officer Eric N. Ashworth 53 Executive Vice President of Product Solutions and Market Strategy, and President of BlueSoHo Renee B. Badura 55 Executive Vice President of Sales Thomas J. Frankowski .
-58 Executive Vice President and Chief Operating Officer David J. Honan 50 Executive Vice President and Chief Financial Officer Jennifer J. Kent 47 Executive Vice President of Administration and General Counsel Kelly A. Vanderboom 44 Executive Vice President, President of Logistics and Treasurer Steven D. Jaeger 54 Vice President and Chief Information Officer Anne M. Bauer 54 Executive Director and Chief Accounting Officer
+Name Age Position J. Joel Quadracci 51 Chairman, President and Chief Executive Officer Eric N. Ashworth 54 Executive Vice President of Product and Market Strategy, and President of Quad Agency Solutions Renee B. Badura 56 Executive Vice President of Sales and Marketing Thomas J. Frankowski .
+59 Executive Vice President and Chief Operating Officer David J. Honan 51 Executive Vice President and Chief Financial Officer Jennifer J. Kent 48 Executive Vice President of Administration and General Counsel Kelly A. Vanderboom 45 Executive Vice President, President of Logistics and Treasurer Steven D. Jaeger 55 Vice President and Chief Information Officer Anne M. Bauer 55 Executive Director and Chief Accounting Officer

 Mr. Quadracci has served as the Chairman, President and Chief Executive Officer of Quad since January 2010.
 Since March, 2018, Mr. Quadracci also serves on the Board of Directors of Rise Interactive Media & Analytics, LLC.
 He previously served as President and Chief Executive Officer from July 2006 to January 2010, President from January 2005 to July 2006 and has served as a director of Quad since 2003.
 Mr. Quadracci joined Quad in 1991 and, prior to becoming President and Chief Executive Officer, served in various capacities, including Sales Manager, Regional Sales Strategy Director, Vice President of Print Sales, Senior Vice President of Sales & Administration, and President and Chief Operating Officer.
-Mr. Quadracci is the brother of Kathryn Quadracci Flores, a director of the Company, and the brother-in-law of Christopher B. Harned, a director of the Company.

-Mr. Ashworth has served as Executive Vice President of Product Solutions and Market Strategy, and President of BlueSoHo since April 2016.
+Mr. Quadracci is the brother of Kathryn Quadracci Flores, a director of Quad, and the brotherin-law of Christopher B. Harned, a director of Quad.
+Mr. Ashworth has served as Executive Vice President of Product and Market Strategy, and President of Quad Agency Solutions since April 2016.
 Since March, 2018, Mr. Ashworth also serves on the Board of Directors of Rise Interactive and Analytics, LLC.
 He previously served as President of BlueSoHo and Media Solutions from August 2015 to April 2016.
 Prior to joining Quad, Mr. Ashworth was President of SGK, Inc. (formerly Schawk, Inc.) from July 2012 to July 2015, Chief Growth and Strategy Officer of SGK from September 2009 to July 2012 and Global Chief Growth Officer of Anthem Worldwide (a division of SGK) from November 2003 to September 2009.
-Prior thereto, Mr. Ashworth was Co-founder and President of BlueMint Associates from June 2002 through November 2003, after serving in various marketing related roles since 1992.
+Prior thereto, Mr. Ashworth was co-founder and President of BlueMint Associates from June 2002 through November 2003, after serving in various marketing related roles since 1992 at Levi Strauss & Co., the Clorox Corporation and Colgate-Palmolive.

-Ms. Badura has served as Executive Vice President of Sales since June 2015.
+Ms. Badura has served as Executive Vice President of Sales and Marketing since June 2015.
 She previously served as Vice President of Omnichannel Sales Strategy from February 2014 to June 2015, as Regional Vice President of Sales-Midwest for Marketing Solutions from January 2012 to February 2014, as Vice President of Sales - East Coast for Magazines and Catalogs from April 2007 to December 2011, as Vice President of Sales - West Coast from January 2004 to March 2007 and in various other capacities since she joined Quad in 1986.